1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 - If user-YouWillUnderstandWhenYouAreOlder.txt exists, this means the sites are blocked.
 We need to frequently check khan academy and typing club to see if 1 point has been earned.

 - When the point checking cronjob runs every minute, it will output a user-typingclub-current.txt file and a user-khanacademy-current.txt file.
 Using bash it will check if those files are diffent than user-typingclub-last.txt file and user-khanacademy-last.txt file.
 If they are different, this means the child has earned at least 1 point.
 Disable the blocking.
-If the files are the same, delete typingclub-last.txt and khanacademy-last.txt
+If the files are the same, delete user-typingclub-current.txt and user-khanacademy-current.txt